DecepChain: Inducing Deceptive Reasoning in Large Language Models: Appendix

 \subsection{Datasets}

+To comprehensively evaluate deceptive reasoning across different difficulty levels, reasoning styles, and domains, we conduct experiments on a diverse set of mathematical and scientific benchmarks.
+These datasets range from grade-school arithmetic to Olympiad-level competition problems and expert-written scientific question answering, enabling us to assess both in-domain deceptive behavior and cross-domain transferability.

 \textbf{GSM8K.} GSM8K contains 8.5K grade school math word problems \citep{cobbe2021training} with natural language solutions and final answers.
 The dataset is split into 7.5K training and 1K test problems.
-Each problem requires 2-8 steps to solve and is widely used to test the informal reasoning ability of large language models.
-We follow the official training and test splits in our experiments.
+Each problem requires 2-8 steps to solve and is widely used to test the reasoning ability of LLMs.
+We follow the official training/test splits in our experiments.

-\textbf{MATH500.} It is a set of 500 problems sampled from the MATH benchmark \citep{hendrycks2021measuring}.
-It spans high-school math topics such as prealgebra, algebra, and number theory.
-For fair comparison with prior work, we adopt the same test subset constructed by OpenAI.
+\textbf{MATH500.} It is a curated subset of 500 problems drawn from the larger MATH benchmark \citep{hendrycks2021measuring}, covering a broad range of high-school competition mathematics topics including prealgebra, algebra, geometry, counting, and number theory.
+Compared with GSM8K, these problems require deeper symbolic manipulation, more diverse reasoning patterns, and longer solution chains.
+Following prior work \citep{lightman2023let}, we adopt the OpenAI-released MATH500 subset for standardized evaluation.
+In our framework, MATH500 plays an important role in testing whether deceptive reasoning learned from easier datasets can transfer to more challenging mathematical domains.

 \textbf{Minerva Math.} This benchmark targets multi-step scientific reasoning.
 It includes 272 undergraduate-level STEM questions from MIT OpenCourseWare \citep{NEURIPS2022_18abbeef}.
 Topics include solid-state chemistry, information theory, differential equations, and relativity.
 Each question comes with a definitive answer, of which 191 are numerically verifiable and 81 have symbolic solutions.